The Old Mortuary

 The Time & Talents Association has been involved in community development and social action in Rotherhithe and Bermondsey since 1887.
 It was started by a group of women who were appalled by the living and working conditions of women and girls in the dock areas of South London.
 They determined to give their time and talents to change the situation, and they and their successors fostered a great deal of innovative educational and social work from a variety of settlement and club premises over the next 100 years and more.

 Today the Time and Talents Association runs a Multi-Purpose Neighbourhood Centre, open to all who live or work in the area.
 It is housed in a fascinating building – a former Mortuary that celebrated its centenary in 1995.
-The Centre's current work focuses particularly on Under-5s and over-50s, as these were identified as priorities in a market survey of community needs in 1991.
-It has also been acknowledged as a centre of excellence in the areas of reminiscence, local history and integrated drama involving people with learning difficulties The involvement of volunteers is an integral part of all work and projects.There is a thriving gardening project where local residents can get involved with growing their own produce & learn horticultural techniques
+The Centre's current work focuses particularly on Under-5s and over-50s, as these were identified as priorities in a market survey of community needs.
+It has also been acknowledged as a centre of excellence in the areas of reminiscence and local history The involvement of volunteers is an integral part of all work and projects.There is a thriving gardening project where local residents can get involved with growing their own produce & learn horticultural techniques